Salahalioui/QuickReflex_V2/replit.md

 ## Overview

 QuickReflex is a research-grade Progressive Web App (PWA) designed for measuring and training reaction time in athletes, coaches, and researchers.
-The application implements multiple reaction time testing modules including Simple Reaction Time (SRT), Choice Reaction Time (CRT), Go/No-Go tests, and Movement Time estimation across visual, auditory, and tactile stimulus types.
+The application implements multiple reaction time testing modules including Simple Reaction Time (SRT), Choice Reaction Time (CRT), and Go/No-Go tests across visual, auditory, and tactile stimulus types.

 The system is built as a full-stack TypeScript application with a React frontend and Express backend, utilizing PostgreSQL for data persistence and IndexedDB for offline functionality.
 The architecture emphasizes precision timing, mobile-first design, and research-grade data collection with comprehensive export capabilities.

-**Recent Scientific Enhancements (August 2025):**
-- Implemented cross-modal analysis separation with scientific warnings against comparing different stimulus modalities
-- Added Movement Time estimation task to separate cognitive processing from motor response initiation
-- Enhanced calibration documentation with clear scope and limitations
-- Updated all test interfaces with neural processing delay information for research validity

 ## User Preferences